erichards52/Master-Project/README.md

 #### dbCreation

 ##### ratKrakDBCreationScript.py
-Invoking the command "python ratKrakDBCreationScript.py" will automatically create a (default) Kraken database with the name HumanVirusBacteriaRat.
+Invoking the command `python ratKrakDBCreationScript.py` will automatically create a (default) Kraken database with the name HumanVirusBacteriaRat.

 It is best to run this command within a separate directory which has already been named appropriately (i.e.: I ran this command once I had created the directory "ratKrakDB").

 This script will create an arachael genome, human genome, bacterial genome, viral genome and rat genome.

 **Custom Database**
-If you wish to create your own custom database, merely add the following lines to ratKrakDBCreationScript.py such that <$ID> is changed to the taxonomic ID for the genome/species/reference sequence you wish to incorporate before running the script.
+If you wish to create your own custom database, merely add the following lines to ratKrakDBCreationScript.py such that `<$ID>` is changed to the taxonomic ID for the genome/species/reference sequence you wish to incorporate before running the script.

 `print('Downloading <$ANY> genome'+'\n')
 download_refseq_genome(<$ID>,'<$ANY>_genome_url.txt')